kainliu/kainliu.github.io/source/about/index.md

 disqus: false
 ---

-<h3 style="text-align: center; margin: 40px 0;">I am Kai, born to be devoted to computer world.</h3>
+<h1 style="text-align: center; margin: 40px 0; font-family: 'Imprima'">Hi, I am Kai.</h1>

-I can not image myself in a world without computers.
+Lucky to witness the fast growth of internet, at the same time, I'm eager to contribute.
 In high school, I already made my decision to take a poistion in this industry.
 The times when people highly doubted the future of internet and computers, I never hold a second thought - it is the future.

 Here in this blog, I am keeping records of my technical thoughts.

-I read many blogs at the same time, and I know the loneliness in maintaining a blog is very common.
+I read many blogs at the same time: the loneliness in maintaining a blog is widely shared by each blog owner.
 So I am quite sure from the beginning that this blog is 95% for myself, and 5% for the rest of the world.
-But still hope you, my lovely precious reader, will benefit a little bit from my posts.
+But still hope you, my lovely precious reader, will benefit a little bit from these posts.

 ![Mobius Strip, and Mario World.
 Be the median of <i>myselves</i> among all parallel universes.](/images/mobius.jpg)